TL;DR

 kitty's 'Kittens' system is a standout feature for developers who know Python.
 A Kitten is essentially a Python script that can interact with the terminal's state, overlay windows, and manipulate content.
 This allows for features like the 'Unicode input kitten' or 'Broadcast' kitten to exist as separate, maintainable entities.
 It opens the door for users to write complex extensions that feel like native parts of the terminal, leveraging the full power of the Python ecosystem.

-Verdict: kitty's Python-based 'Kittens' framework offers a more robust platform for developing complex extensions.
+Verdict: kitty's Python-based 'Kittens' framework offers a more solid platform for developing complex extensions.

 The 'SSH Domains' feature is a lifesaver.
 Being able to disconnect from a server and reconnect later with your tabs and history preserved without setting up tmux on every remote host is a massive efficiency gain.